 We are in an unprecedented situation this year with the event being fully remote.
-In order for you to remember this hackathon, we will provide a special ISAC Boston original face mask for all participants who successfully submit a solution to the ISAC Boston event and have a shipping address in the conterminous United States.
+In order for you to remember this hackathon, we will provide a special ISAC Boston original face mask for all participants who successfully submit and present a solution to the ISAC Boston event and have a shipping address in the conterminous United States.
 The team is hard at work designing this memento for you.

 Don’t code?
 No worries.

 Kintone is a no-code/low-code cloud platform for teams to easily share & collaborate on their data efficiently.
 Thanks to our gold sponsor Kintone, attendees will have exclusive access to this platform and mentor support during the event: